If you want more like this… Please like it.

 That night I had night terror after night terror after night terror.
 They persisted all night and even included tactile sensations.
 I’ve never been so scared in my life and have never had such a horrific experience as that night—too horrific of a memory for me to even share here.

 It was gluten.
 Night terrors (aka schizophrenic hallucinations) were my symptom, not diarrhea, constipation, stomach cramps or bloating.
 For me, it was purely neurological.
 Well, that and later I discovered that I had developed Hashimoto’s thyroid antibodies (which are a result of your immune system being up-regulated and your system being inflamed, almost always as a result of the body attacking the thyroid, mistaking it for gluten).
 I also now notice brain fog when I experience gluten cross-contamination.
-Although recognizing gluten intolerance as the cause of my neurological symptoms was a strange realization, it was a happy one.
+Although recognizing gluten sensitivity as the cause of my neurological symptoms was a strange realization, it was a happy one.
 Finally, I would have ongoing peaceful sleep lasting the entire night.
 Finally my adrenals would be given a break.

 I never tested for celiac disease; I was unwilling to add gluten back into my diet for an extensive amount of time to test when the tests are so prone to false-negatives.
 Knowing whether I have celiac disease or not is not important to me.
-I am gluten intolerant.
+I am gluten sensitive.
 That’s all I need to know.
-I’ve been gluten intolerant my entire life…not schizophrenic and not able to see ghosts.
+I’ve been gluten sensitive my entire life…not schizophrenic and not able to see ghosts.
 I can’t have any amount of gluten, none.
 I was lucky because I had already learned to cook gluten free through culinary school and can order my own blood tests to confirm nutrient levels, antibody levels and such.
 Now, my goal is to spread that support to those that don’t have those options.

-As a Nutrition Therapist and Clinical Herbalist, I test almost every client for celiac disease and non-celiac gluten intolerance (and often for other food intolerances too).
-I don’t have the blindfolds on that many in the medical profession do that pigeon hole their patients into an expectation of specific symptoms for a specific condition or that non-celiac gluten intolerance isn’t as dangerous as celiac disease.
-Through my personal experiences and those of my clients, I help educate people that celiac disease is just another symptom of gluten intolerance and that not having celiac disease is not a free pass to eat gluten if you are symptomatic.
+As a Nutrition Therapist and Clinical Herbalist, I test almost every client for celiac disease and non-celiac gluten sensitivity (and often for other food intolerances too).
+I don’t have the blindfolds on that many in the medical profession do that pigeon hole their patients into an expectation of specific symptoms for a specific condition or that non-celiac gluten sensitivity isn’t as dangerous as celiac disease.
+Through my personal experiences and those of my clients, I help educate people that celiac disease is just another symptom of gluten sensitivity and that not having celiac disease is not a free pass to eat gluten if you are symptomatic.
 Whether ingesting gluten causes the body to attack the digestive system (as in celiac disease), the joints (as in autoimmune arthritis), the thyroid (as in Hashimoto’s and in Grave’s), the brain (as in autoimmune Alzheimer’s) or whether gluten is creating an inflammatory state with an upregulated immune system that taxes the adrenals and risks the development of an autoimmune disease or distracts the body from killing mutated cells in the body (as in cancer), causes anemia, osteoporosis or one of the other 200 or so different symptoms associated with BOTH celiac disease and non-celiac gluten intolerance, it doesn’t matter.
-Celiac disease is a symptom of gluten intolerance and it is awful, but people with non-celiac gluten intolerance can have to be just as gluten vigilant.
+Celiac disease is a symptom of gluten sensitivity and it is awful, but people with non-celiac gluten sensitivity can have to be just as gluten vigilant.
 We are all in this together.

 When I have any amount of cross-contamination, my sleep becomes disrupted, I have a very hard time falling asleep and the night terrors return.
 The intensity of the night terror corresponds with the level of cross-contamination I receive.
 Three nights ago I had a “night terror,” I saw a man watching me from the bathroom in my room.
 I sat up and watched him and as I watched him, strangely calmly, I thought through about what I had eaten that day, wracking my mind for where the cross-contamination in my day could have come from.
 He backed away.
 I went back to sleep.
 The next morning, I was in the bathroom and noticed that the screen was completely off the window.
 Possibly, a few nights ago, my fear came true and someone broke into my house but I thought it was only a night terror.
 I’ll never know.
 Vigilance.

 Wow Katie, extremly well written article.
 I love the suspense and the mystery at the beginning.
 I am gluten intolerant too.
 It affects me differently, I get a rash or itchy.
 I’m not always sure if it is that I ate too much fruit to get too much sugar or if is the gluten I got from some food or both.
-I am pretty careful with the amount of fruit I eat, and Idon’t really like wine that much anyway
+I am pretty careful with the amount of fruit I eat, and Idon’t really like wine that much anyway 🙂 Thanks for sharing.

 Thanks Joyce!
 I love hearing what everyone’s symptoms are because they can be anything.
 I also have an issue with fruit.
 Lately I’ve been wondering if I’ve developed fructose malabsorption or if I have parasites, but haven’t tested myself for either yet.
 If I have a small amount of fruit I’ll get a rash but with a larger amount or with corn I sometimes get cramping.
 I try to avoid fruit anyway to avoid the blood sugar spikes so I’m not too concerned with the outcome of the test, but need to know so I can deal with the parasites if that’s the problem.
 Though, unlike you, I do occasionally like a glass of wine!
 I’m glad that all I’ve my food intolerance reactions are different so at least I can differentiate when its gluten cross-contamination and when it is some other ingredient.
 It must be frustrating to not know whether you are reacting to gluten or fruit.
 Thanks again for sharing your symptoms–much appreciated.